Herniated Disc Attorneys

-Many people think of herniated disks as an injury that happens due to lifting heavy objects.
-While this is one cause of a herniated disk (also called a ruptured or slipped disk), these injuries can also be caused by traumatic impacts to the spine.
-We have helped clients who suffered herniated disks in slip and falls, car crashes, or other accidents.
+Many people think of herniated discs as an injury that happens due to lifting heavy objects.
+While this is one cause of a herniated disc (also called a ruptured or slipped disc), these injuries can also be caused by traumatic impacts to the spine.
+We have helped clients who suffered herniated discs in slip and falls, car crashes, or other accidents.

 Once you have been examined by a doctor, it’s time to reach out to a trusted attorney.
 Our team at Caputo & Van Der Walde LLP has recovered tens of millions of dollars for accident victims in the San Jose area.
 Clients who come to us know they are getting top-tier service thanks to the personal attention and full team support our firm offers.

 Learn how our attorneys can help you by scheduling a free consultation today.
-Call us at (800) 900-0863 if you suffered herniated disk or other back injury in an accident.
+Call us at (800) 900-0863 if you suffered herniated disc or other back injury in an accident.

-What Causes a Herniated, Slipped, or Ruptured Disk?
+What Causes a Herniated, Slipped, or Ruptured Disc?

-Herniated disks often happen after a traumatic impact like that experienced in a fall or car accident.
-Disks sit between your vertebrae to absorb stress, but when they experience too much strain, the hard outer ring of a disk may crack or bulge.
-A damaged disk may press against your spinal cord or other nearby nerves and release chemicals that cause nerve inflammation.
-The damage to the disk itself does not hurt—it is the effects on the rest of your spine that cause the pain and discomfort.
+Herniated discs often happen after a traumatic impact like that experienced in a fall or car accident.
+Discs sit between your vertebrae to absorb stress, but when they experience too much strain, the hard outer ring of a disc may crack or bulge.
+A damaged disc may press against your spinal cord or other nearby nerves and release chemicals that cause nerve inflammation.
+The damage to the disc itself does not hurt—it is the effects on the rest of your spine that cause the pain and discomfort.

-The symptoms of herniated disks vary depending on where the damage occurs.
+The symptoms of herniated discs vary depending on where the damage occurs.

-With a herniated neck disk, you may experience pain that:
+With a herniated neck disc, you may experience pain that: